 Node-negative T1 lesions are treated with transabdominal resection or transanal excision, as appropriate (see section on Surgical Approaches, above).
-If pathology review after local excision reveals a poorly differentiated histology, positive margins, invasion into the lower third of the submucosa (sm3 level), or LVI or if the tumor is restaged to T2, then a transabdominal re-resection should be performed, 179,180 with or without neoadjuvant chemoRT.
-After transabdominal resection, chemotherapy with chemoRT (a "sandwich regimen" as described below) should be given to those with positive nodes or pT3-4 disease if neoadjuvant therapy was not given.
-For patients with high-risk disease after transanal excision who cannot undergo additional surgery, systemic chemotherapy with chemoRT should be considered as an adjuvant treatment in order to avoid the risk of undertreatment, being that the lymph node status is unknown.
+If pathology review after local excision reveals no high-risk features or if a transabdominal resection was performed, then no additional treatment is required.
+If, however, pathology review after local excision reveals a poorly differentiated histology, positive margins, invasion into the lower third of the submucosa (sm3 level), or LVI or if the tumor is restaged to T2, additional treatment is required.
+The initial options are transabdominal re-resection or chemoRT.
+For resected patients with positive nodes or pT3-4 disease, chemotherapy and chemo RT "sandwich regimen" (as described below) should be given.
+For patients treated with transanal excision and then chemoRT, observation can be considered if a complete response is seen.
+Alternatively, the patient can undergo a transabdominal resection with optional adjuvant chemotherapy or chemotherapy can be given without resection.

-Node-negative T2 lesions are treated with transabdominal resection, since local recurrence rates of 11% to 45% have been observed for T2 lesions following local excision alone.
-152,337,338

-Following transabdominal resection, patients with tumors staged as pT1-2, N0, M0 require no further treatment.
-If pathology review reveals pT3, N0, M0 or node-positive disease, a "sandwich regimen," consisting of: 1) an optional first round of adjuvant chemotherapy with 5-FU with or without LV or FOLFOX or capecitabine with or without oxaliplatin; 339 followed by 2) concurrent 5-FU/RT (infusional [preferred] or bolus infusion along with LV) or capecitabine/RT (preferred); followed by 3) 5-FU with or without LV or FOLFOX or capecitabine with or without oxaliplatin, is recommended.
+Node-negative T2 lesions are treated with transabdominal resection, since local recurrence rates of 11% to 45% have been observed for T2 lesions following local excision alone. ^{168,369,370} Following transabdominal resection, patients with tumors staged as pT1-2, N0, M0 require no further treatment.
+If pathology review reveals pT3-4, N0, M0 or node-positive disease, a "sandwich regimen," consisting of: 1) an optional first round of adjuvant chemotherapy with 5-FU with or without LV or FOLFOX or capecitabine with or without oxaliplatin; 371 followed by 2) concurrent 5-FU/RT (infusional [preferred] or bolus infusion along with LV) or capecitabine/RT (preferred); followed by 3) 5-FU with or without LV or FOLFOX or capecitabine with or without oxaliplatin, is one option.
+Alternatively, these patients can be observed or can receive chemotherapy without radiation.
+Patients with pathologic findings of N1 disease should receive a "sandwich regimen" of chemotherapy and chemoRT.